10 Interesting Google Chrome Experiments (Games) You Should Try

 1. World Wide Maze

 World Wide Maze turns any website into a 3D maze!
-The game, however, is afoot when you tilt the plane to move a ball to its goal.
-You can play it with your Android phone or iPhone, or you can use the arrow keys on your keyboard.
-It’s really an innovation!
-Check out this post for an inside look of World Wide Maze.
-[Play now]
+However, the game begins when you tilt the plane to move a ball towards its goal.
+You can play it on your Android phone or iPhone, or use the arrow keys on your keyboard.
+It’s truly an innovative game!
+Check out this post for an inside look at World Wide Maze.

 2. Racer

-Want to race on a virtual track?
+Do you want to race on a virtual track?
 Start Racer and turn on the engines!
 You can enjoy the game with your friends using its multiplayer mode.
 Racer not only turns your screen into a racetrack, but it can also extend the track to multiple screens of up to five devices (phones and tablets).
 Just touch the screen to accelerate and avoid running off-track.
-[Play now]

 3. Cube Slam

 It’s Pong!
 Cube Slam recreates the classic game of Pong and upgrades it to 3D.
-Play against a bear or with a friend, and just try to keep the ball out of your side of the court.
-Three strikes and you are out.
-Things get leveled up as you advance into higher levels; expect shields, obstacle power-ups and gravity fields!
-[Play now]
+Play against a bear or with a friend, and simply try to keep the ball out of your side of the court.
+Three strikes and you’re out.
+As you advance to higher levels, things get leveled up with shields, obstacle power-ups, and gravity fields!

 4. GeoGuessr

-GeoGuessr is a simple game that takes the guessing game to new heights.
-The game uses Google Street View, which allows you to view a place in 360 degrees, then you take a guess of where that place is by pinning it on the map provided.
-Points are awarded as per the accuracy of the guess.
-You can even ‘cheat’ by looking at the signboards, names of premises in the view or other clues in the 360 view, then Google it!
-[Play now]
+GeoGuessr is an exciting game that takes the guessing game to new heights.
+The game utilizes Google Street View, allowing you to explore a location in 360 degrees.
+You then make a guess of where that place is by pinning it on the provided map.
+Points are awarded based on the accuracy of your guess.
+You can even “cheat” by looking at signboards, names of premises in the view, or other clues in the 360 view, and then searching for it on Google!

 5. Roll It